PonsNetwork/pons.js/examples/README.md

 ## Running Your Own Operator

-Pons Network is **permissionless** - anyone can run an indexer or relayer and earn fees!
+Pons Network is **permissionless** - anyone can run an indexer or resolver and earn fees!

 ### Why Become an Operator?